 Instantly I was sucked into Pinterest, where columns and rows of pin boards updated regularly to reveal amazing photos of recipes and organizing tips and home interiors and gardens.
 I became a pinning zealot, staying up late at night to scour other pinner’s boards and find beautiful pictures to repin.
 I absolutely loved it.

-Nearly two years and 20,000 followers later, I still adore Pinterest.
+Five years and 100,000 followers later, I still adore Pinterest.
 But my reasons for loving it have changed.
 I now love it not only for the unending stream of ideas it produces, but also for the referral traffic it sends to my little blog.
 As a blogger, Pinterest has been a complete game-changer for me.
-I wrote a lot of tips about my experience with the power of Pinterestlast year, but today I want to give even more specific advice on how to get your blog entries to go viral on Pinterest.
+I wrote a lot of tips about my experience with the power of Pinterest, but today I want to give even more specific advice on how to get your blog entries to go viral on Pinterest.

 And just like that– within the span of a few short hours– the image of my little boy standing in front of our bright Christmas tree went viral on Pinterest.
 Those two ladies unknowingly gave my blog the biggest boost of it’s career.